Analytic Quality Glossary

 explanatory context

 In the UK, those institutions who conduct the best research receive a higher proportion of funding so that those institutions who conduct high-quality research are rewarded, protected and developed.
-The RAE is carried out every few years by the four UK funding bodies.
-The most recent RAE took place in 2001 and around £5 billion of research funds were distributed in response to it (HEFCE, 2003).
+The RAE was carried out every few years by the four UK funding bodies.
+The RAE that took place in 2001, for example, was used to distribute £5 billion of research funds (HEFCE, 2003).

 The outcomes of the RAE are published and as such provide public information about the quality of research in universities and colleges throughout the UK.
 It is useful for industry, commerce and the voluntary sector to guide their research funding decisions.
 The RAE also gives an indication of the relative quality and standing of UK academic research and provides benchmarks that are used by institutions in developing and managing their research strategies.
 However, the RAE tends to lead to concentration of research and, it is argued, a proliferation of research papers.
 (HERO, 2001)